Historical Significance or Value

-By 1927 only 6 pupils attended and the school was closed.
+By 1927 only 6 pupils attended, and the school was closed.
 Runholder Paterson took over the former school as a farm building to use free of charge.
-The Macnicol’s converted it into a woolshed in 1941.
-The buildings of the station, then, included not only sheds, but also the old school which was used as a woolshed until 1982.
+The Macnicol’s then converted it into a woolshed in 1941 and it was used as such until 1982.

 Life at Mount Aurum – The Macnicol’s Story

 One family’s life at Mount Aurum has given the place a special resonance for the New Zealand public.
-Terri Macnicol (a pseudonym – her maiden name was Mona Bobsien), wife of leaseholder Archie Macnicol, wrote two popular books describing the family’s life at Mount Aurum in the 1940s and 1950s.
+Terri Macnicol, wife of leaseholder Archie Macnicol, wrote two popular books describing the family’s life at Mount Aurum in the 1940s and 1950s.
 Although Terri was new to Skippers, the Macnicol family had a longer association.
 Archie’s grandfather, Alfred Smith, had followed the lure of gold to Skippers in the 1860s and brought his family up at Skippers Point.
 Archie’s father Colin had moved to the area probably around 1902.

 Mount Aurum Recreation Reserve

 Run 13 was sold to KJ Sargison and in 1977 it was acquired by the then Lands and Survey Department.
 With no adequate winter country and a restricted stock carrying capacity, the run had no economic potential.
 Mount Aurum did, however, have a long history of public use for recreation, and these values were recognised in 1982 when the station was designated as a recreation reserve.